 Under Texas law noncompete agreements can be enforceable if:

 - The noncompete provision is part of an otherwise enforceable agreement.

 - The non-compete requirement is supported by valid consideration (consideration meaning something of value provided to the employee).

 - The non-compete requirement is reasonable in geographic scope, timeframe, and activities being restrained.

 Looking to get out of a Texas noncompete agreement?

 Meet Attorney Robert Wood.
 With nearly 30 years of experience, Robert is the authority on Texas noncompete law.
 Reach out anytime to get answers to your questions.

 Next, identify the consideration that was given by your employer to justify the restrictions set forth in your non-compete agreement.

-For example, if the employer contends that it gave confidential information or specialized training as consideration, whether the information or training is truly special will have to be tested.
+For example, if your employer contends that it gave you confidential information or specialized training as consideration, you’d need to go about proving that the information or training wasn’t actually special.

 Under the Act, a non-compete is enforceable if it is part of an otherwise enforceable agreement at the time the agreement is made to the extent that it contains limitations as to time, geographical area, and scope of activity to be restrained that are reasonable.